jerry81/codeingame/G03TowerDefense/strategy.md

 - now we need a strategy to optimally stick some glue towers in
 - right now, in an infinite loop, we build flames and guns
 - we can count number of towers of each type

+-  upgrade logic goes here

+-  upgrade priority goes by the sfil list

+-  focus on the top 3 towers

+-  we need to find id by location

+- lost to a player who just spammed gun towers everywhere
+- i ended up with no firetowers

+- lost to another guntower spammer
+- he spams, never upgrades, and tries to centralize a bit
+- we could filter out the ends of the map